elastisys/compliantkubernetes/docs/user-guide/self-managed-services/sealedsecrets.md

 ## Install Sealed Secrets

+!!!
+Note "Supported versions"
+    This installation guide has been tested with Sealed Secrets version [0.24.2](https://github.com/bitnami-labs/sealed-secrets/tree/release/v0.24.2) and Helm Chart version [2.13.1](https://github.com/bitnami-labs/sealed-secrets/tree/helm-v2.13.1/helm/sealed-secrets).

-Sealed Secrets have a section in their documentation about installing Sealed Secrets into a [restricted environment](https://github.com/bitnami-labs/sealed-secrets/tree/v0.23.1#helm-chart-on-a-restricted-environment), where they give a `config.yaml` that defines what should be installed.
+Sealed Secrets have a section in their documentation about installing Sealed Secrets into a [restricted environment](https://github.com/bitnami-labs/sealed-secrets/tree/v0.24.2#helm-chart-on-a-restricted-environment), where they give a `config.yaml` that defines what should be installed.

 The following `config.yaml` is an example of what is required to install Sealed Secrets into Compliant Kubernetes.